-And the above warnings are just for taking testosterone; note that there are many, many, MANY additional risks for surgeries.
+And the above warnings are just for taking testosterone; please note that there are many, many, MANY additional risks for surgeries.

 How many people, particularly young adults under age 25, whose brains are not yet fully mature, fully understand the implications of such very serious decisions?
 The “I’m-invincible-and-it-won’t-happen-to-me” phenomenon is usually in full force with young adults.